Launch anything. Native to KDE Plasma Plasma.

 Is AppGrid free?

 Yes.
 AppGrid is Free and Open Source Software released under the GPL-2.0-or-later license.
-No ads, no telemetry, no donations required.
+No ads, no donations required.

 Yes.
 Right-click your existing panel launcher → Show Alternatives → AppGrid.
 You can also add it as a new widget without removing the others.

-Center variant vs. Panel variant — which should I pick?
+Center variant or Panel variant: which should I pick?

-AppGrid (Center) is a standalone window that opens centered on screen with its own blur, opacity, and corner radius settings.
-AppGrid (Panel) is a native Plasma popup anchored to the panel icon, like Kickoff — same grid, same search, no separate window settings.
-Pick whichever fits your workflow; both ship in the same package.
+AppGrid (Center) is a standalone window that opens in the middle of the screen with its own blur, opacity and corner radius settings.
+AppGrid (Panel) is a native Plasma popup anchored to the panel icon, Kickoff-style, with the same grid and search but no separate window settings.
+Pick whichever fits your workflow; both ship together.

 Does it work on Wayland and X11?